 Posted on Wednesday, 28th July 2010 by Grace Massa Langlois

 Happy Wednesday everyone!
 I am a big food photography fan and you can usually find me drooling all over the food pics at FoodGawker.
 It’s amazing how many talented cooks and bakers there are out there.
 Last week a couple of pics stood out to me and apparently to everyone else too because they made the most gawked list for this month, 5 minute microwave cakes.
-Almost Bourdain did a gluten free version.
-If you ever do a search for these quick and easy chocolate sweet cakes in a mug they all seem to be centred around the same few ingredients and they are all baked for 3 to 5 minutes.
+If you do a search for these quick and easy chocolate sweet cakes in a mug they all seem to be centred around the same few ingredients and they’re all baked for 3 to 5 minutes.

 When we were planning my niece’s bridal shower we were on the hunt for perfect gifts for winners of the bridal shower games.
 I was out shopping one day and I visited one of my favourite kitchen shops, Kiss the Cook (what a perfect name!) and I ran across a 3-piece Sweet Cakes set, large latte mug, saucer and spoon and with it came a recipe for these quick and easy microwave cakes.

 I quickly realized I’d forgotten to throw it in the mix of gifts we’d picked up for the shower.
 It was all ready to go, I’d wrapped it in cello and I had attached little cello bags, one with chocolate chips and another with all of the dry ingredients, the winner only had to add a few ingredients and they could satisfy their chocolate craving.